odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

         title: Delwara
         content: >-
           After breakfast, drive into the hills near Udaipur, to Delwara, an ancient village with a medieval fort.
-The Devi Garh fort is set on top of a rocky base and has a beautiful exterior with carved windows and delicate balconies supported by pillars.
-The fort is now the very elegant Raas Devi Garh hotel.
+The Devigarh fort is set on top of a rocky base and has a beautiful exterior with carved windows and delicate balconies supported by pillars.
+The fort is now the very elegant Raas Devigarh hotel.
       - type: hotel
         url: >-
           /destinations/india/states/rajasthan/cities/delwara/hotels/raas-devigarh/
         title: Raas Devigarh
         content: >-
-          The design of Devi Garh’s interiors is completely contemporary, almost austere.
+          The design of Devigarh's interiors is completely contemporary, almost austere.
 You will not see the typical riot of colours associated with Rajasthan.
 The dominant colour here is white - of marble, of white on white plaster motifs on walls.
 Highly luxurious, the hotel offers